Solar Panel Manufacturing

 Hengshui Yingli New Energy Resources Co., Ltd. is located in Hengshui Economic Development Zone, Hebei Province of China.
 Currently, the total capacity is 150 MW.
 The facility covers ingot casting and wafering, to solar cell production and module assembly.

 Fine Silicon Co., Ltd., our in-house polysilicon plant, began commercial production of high-quality solar-grade and electronic-grade polysilicon in August 2010.
 The Baoding-based factory’s advanced monosilane-based technology and closed-loop manufacturing process enable significant energy savings and a low environmental impact compared with traditional tricholorosilane (TCS)-based polysilicon technology.
 Fine Silicon Co., Ltd. currently has a designed annual production capacity of 3,000 MT.

-We are the world’s largest manufacturer of silicon solar panels from "sand to sun."
+We are one of the world’s largest manufacturers of silicon solar panels from "sand to sun."
 That means we control the entire manufacturing process, from polysilicon to wafers and from solar cell production to solar panel assembly.
 Highly automated production of ingots, wafers, solar cells and panels ensures tight control of our materials and production quality.

 Benefits of vertical integration include: